nefeliandreou/nefeliandreou5.github.io/content/authors/admin/_index.md

     url: https://www.amazon.science/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an Applied Scientist specializing in Generative AI, Multimodal Learning, and techniques for bridging the gap between 2D and 3D to advance the development of Virtual Humans.
+bio: I am an Applied Scientist specializing in Generative AI, Multimodal Learning, and techniques for bridging the gap between 2D and 3D to advance the development of Virtual Humans.

 # Interests to show in About widget
 interests: